Study mobility

 Erasmus+ mobility:

-You have benefited from an Erasmus+ grant:
+You have received an Erasmus+ grant:

 You have benefited from a regional grant :